 Our Thrifty Traveler Premium flight deal guru Jon didn’t have to think hard about how he’d use these points.
 He already did it to spruce up his backyard.

 With travel on hold during the pandemic, Chase launched a new way to use Chase points called Pay Yourself Back.
-Through at least April 2021, you can use Chase points to cover restaurant bills and delivery services, grocery expenses, home improvement stores, and even purchases at Target and Walmart.
+Through September 2021, you can use Chase points to cover restaurant bills and delivery services, grocery expenses, home improvement stores, and even purchases at Target and Walmart.
 Best of all, redeeming your points through Pay Yourself Back has the same value as travel: Every point is worth 1.25 cents apiece.

 Here’s how Jon put that new feature to use.